 The glass is lightweight and maintains vision between environments.

-Image 9 - Work with different finishes on the glass.
+Picture 9 - Sliding door: work with different finishes on the glass.

 Picture 10 - Sliding door to the bathroom.

 With the lack of space, try to optimize with the sliding door.
-While the sliding door occupies 1m², the sliding door slides up against the wall and takes up almost no space.
+While the sliding door occupies 1m², the sliding door slides up against the wall and hardly takes up space.